rocky/python-control-flow/README.rst

 Here the additional border indicates that a block is part of some non-trivial dominator region.
 (A "trivial" dominator region is where the block just dominates itself.)

-In addition, if a jump or fallthough jumps out of its dominator region that is shown in brown.
+In addition, if a jump or fallthrough jumps out of its dominator region the arrowhead of the jump is shown in brown.
+Note that a jump arrow from an "if"-like statement or "for"-like to its end will not be in brown.
+Only the "fallthrough" arrow will be in brown.
+This is why the arrowhead of the jump from block to to block 7 is in blue, not brown.

 If any basic block is jumped to using a jump-out (or end scope) kind of edge, then the box has a brown outline.

 Inside the block text we now add the dominator region number of for a block in parenthesis.
 For example Basic blocks, 4 and 5 are in dominator region 3 and so are marked "(3)" after their basic block number.
 The dominator number for a basic block is the same as its basic block number.
 So Basic Block 3 is also Dominator Region 3.